 To have continuous residence, your permanent dwelling place must have been in the United States.
 USCIS looks at the place you actually lived.
 If you lived overseas, it doesn't matter if you considered your main residence to be in the United States or if you always had plans to move back.

 USCIS will presume that you broke your continuous residence if you were gone from the United States for more than six months during the five years before applying.
 You can, in the course of applying for citizenship, convince USCIS that your absence didn't break your continuous residence.
 To do so, you'll want to show evidence that, for example, you kept your job in the United States and didn't take a job overseas when you were gone, that your family stayed in the U.S. when you were gone, that you kept a place to live in the U.S. for when you returned, and more about your ties to the United States.

 If you were gone for a continuous period of one year or more during the five- (or three-) year period, your continuous residence was broken.
 You can't try to convince USCIS otherwise.
 You'll have to wait until you've been back in the U.S., living there continuously for four (or two) years and a day before applying for citizenship.
 (You don't have to wait the full five (or three) years, because even if you leave again, you can't possibly be gone for a whole year by the time you apply.
 But it's best not to leave again for more than six months.)

-You must be physically present in the United States during at least half of your five or three years or required continuous residence.
+You must be physically present in the United States during at least half of your required years of continuous residence.
 That's a minimum of two and a half years before you apply and before you take your oath if you need to complete five years as an LPR, or one and a half years for spouses of U.S. citizens who must complete three years as an LPR.